OpenClassrooms/ServiceProxy/README.md

 Handlers are used by interceptors to manage the infrastructure code.
 To be able to use built-in interceptors, you need to implement the built-in handlers contracts.

-- All handles need to implement `OpenClassrooms\ServiceProxy\Contract\AnnotationHandler`.
+- All handles need to implement `OpenClassrooms\ServiceProxy\Handler\Contract\AnnotationHandler`.
 - Each handler must have a unique name, you can use the `getName` method to return it.
-- Each handler must return if it's the default handler, you can use the `isDefault` method to return it.
+- Each handler must return true if it's the default handler or false if not, you can use the `isDefault` method to return it.
 - You can't have two handlers with the same name by annotation.
 - You can have only one default handler, by annotation.
 - If you have only one handler by annotation, it will be the default one.